A new chapter in SPAN’s 70-year history

 In summer, 2017, the Student Project for Amity among Nations, SPAN, traveled to two countries: Morocco and Russia to enable undergraduate students to pursue independent research.
 These destinations offered two dozen SPANners, as they are called, an opportunity to immerse themselves in another culture and country, to sightsee, and to explore a self-chosen research topic of keen interest to the individual student researcher.

-Set your sights on traveling overseas with SPAN in summer 2017.
+Set your sights on traveling overseas with SPAN in summer 2020

-First, learn more about this one-of-a-kind research and travel program.
-Read more about the 2017 destinations and the faculty who will lead the study and research student groups, namely Ryan Goei, Ph.D., (Morocco) and advisors Dana Lindaman, Ph.D., (Morocco) and Matt Miller, Ph.D.
-(Russia), who has previously taken SPANners to Russia.
+Also read more about the 2017 destinations and the faculty who led the study and research student groups, namely Ryan Goei, Ph.D., (Morocco) as well as advisors Dana Lindaman, Ph.D., (Morocco) and Matt Miller, Ph.D.
+(Russia), who has previously led groups of SPAN researchers to Russia.

 Every SPAN student is eligible to receive a scholarship.

 Students previously traveled to Germany and Armenia & Georgia